Meghan and Harry's next royal visit divides 'London's Harlem'

 On Tuesday, Prince Harry and his American wife-to-be Meghan Markle will visit the south London neighborhood for their second official event as an engaged couple.

-But the area is now a very different to the Brixton toured by Mandela, which the prisoner-turned-South African president lauded as the "heartland of the anti-apartheid struggle."
+But the area is now very different from the Brixton toured by Mandela, which the prisoner-turned-South African president lauded as the "heartland of the anti-apartheid struggle."

-Some locals said the royal visit would do little to benefit the local community, which has been left to weather the storm of gentrification and soaring rent prices.
+Some locals said the royal visit would do little to benefit the local community, which has faced large-scale gentrification and soaring rent prices.

 Others questioned whether Kensington Palace had chosen Brixton because of Markle’s biracial identity, suggesting the trip boiled down to little more than a public relations move.